Review · Crypto Exchange

 Binance lists over 500 cryptocurrencies spanning thousands of trading pairs.
 The coverage is genuinely unmatched among major centralised exchanges.

 Major coverage: Every top-200 coin by market capitalisation.
 All major Layer 1s, Layer 2s, DeFi tokens, stablecoins, and established memecoins.
-The breadth includes assets that exist only on Binance and DEXs, not available anywhere else in centralised markets.

 Derivatives, margin, and advanced products